microsoft/hi-ml/docs/source/montage_creation.md

 where your job will execute)
 - `datastorename` is the name of an AzureML datastore, essential a pointer to your blob storage account plus the credentials that are necessary to access it.

+The command above will only run for a minute or less - it will mostly create a snapshot of the code and send that off to the cloud for execution.
+At the end you will see a link printed out that takes you to the AzureML portal, where you can monitor the progress of the run.

+Once the run is completed, you will find two files `montage.jpg` and `montage.png` in the tab "Outputs" of the run, and an option to download it to your machine.